sfepy/example_shell_beam/doc/index.rst

 In order to show the credibility of the above model (see :numref:`fig-model0`), we compare its results with the results of the following models:

-  * beam without reinforcement using Shell10XTerm elements, see :numref:`fig-model1`
+  * beam without reinforcement using `shell10x`_ elements, see :numref:`fig-model1`
   * beam without reinforcement using solid hexahedral elements, see :numref:`fig-model2`
-  * beam with reinforcement using solid hexahedral elements for both constituents, see :numref:`fig-model3`
+  * beam with reinforcement using solid hexahedral elements for both the constituents, see :numref:`fig-model3`

 .. _fig-model0: